paulh1am/paulh1am.github.io/_projects/irc-digital-ux.markdown

 <h3>Graphics:</h3>
 <br/>
-I created digital assets for use across web, social and video and designed motion graphics and video content.
-I created and maintained the video graphics template library (Javascript/Adobe Extendscript)to standardize motion titles/graphics across the organization and to pre-design consistent campaigns.
+During my time on the digital team I created digital assets for use across web, social and video and designed motion graphics and video content.
+I also created and maintained the video graphics template library (Javascript/Adobe Extendscript)to standardize motion titles/graphics across the organization and to pre-design consistent assets and campaign templates.

-By switching from keyframes to code we significantly expanded the availability and use of motion graphics.
 <br/>